 What this is, in plain language

-A detailed scan of the lower back to look at discs, nerves, and the spinal canal without using dye.
+A detailed scan of the lower back to look at discs, nerves, and the spinal canal without using contrast.

 Why a clinician orders it

-For back pain that has not improved with conservative care, or when there are warning signs like leg weakness, numbness, or loss of bladder/bowel control.
+Back pain that has not improved with conservative care, or red-flag symptoms like progressive leg weakness, numbness, or loss of bladder/bowel control.

 Medical necessity — what insurers usually look at